pivot-access-ltd/bma-offline-docs/src/understanding-maas-events-6373.md

 - CRITICAL: critical MAAS failures; shows only `CRITICAL` events.
 These events usually represent severe error conditions that should be immediately remedied.
 - ERROR: MAAS errors; shows only `ERROR` events.
 Typical `ERROR` events include such things as power on/off failures, commissioning timeouts, and image import failures.
 - WARNING: failures which may or may not affect MAAS performance; shows `WARNING` and `ERROR` events.
 A typical warning event, for example, might include the inability to find and boot a machine.
-- DEBUG: information which would help debug MAAS behavior; shows `DEBUG` and `INFO` events.
-Typical `DEBUG` events involve routine image import activites, for example.
+- DEBUG: information which would help debug MAAS behaviour; shows `DEBUG` and `INFO` events.
+Typical `DEBUG` events involve routine image import activities, for example.
 - AUDIT: information which helps determine settings and user actions in MAAS; shows only `AUDIT` events.
 They are [covered in more detail elsewhere](/t/understanding-maas-audit-events/6372).

 <a href="#heading--combining-filters"><h3 id="heading--combining-filters">Combining filters</h3></a>